Skip to content

 Text Search

-Search generally consists of two parts: terms and operators.
+Search generally consists of terms and operators.
 Wildcard queries are supported:

 • * matches 0 or more arbitrary characters;